34.1 The Security Subcommittee of the General Purposes Committee shall consist of:

-(2) the Chair of the Buildings and Estates Subcommittee of the Planning and Resource Allocation Committee, or his or her nominee;
+(2) the Chair of the Buildings and Estates Subcommittee of the Planning and Resource Allocation Committee, or their nominee;

-(3) the Chair of the Information Technology Committee, or his or her nominee;
+(3) the Chair of the Information and Digital Committee, or their nominee;

-(4) the Chair of the Personnel Committee, or his or her nominee;
+(4) the Chair of the People Committee, or their nominee;

-(5) the Chair of the Education Committee, or his or her nominee;
+(5) the Chair of the Education Committee, or their nominee;

-(6) the Chair of the Health and Safety Management Subcommittee, or his or her nominee;
+(6) the Chair of the Safety Executive Group, or their nominee;

 (7)-(10) one person appointed by each of the divisional boards;

-(11) the Pro-Vice-Chancellor with responsibility for Gardens, Libraries and Museums, or his or her nominee;
+(11) the Pro-Vice-Chancellor (People and Digital), or their nominee;

 (13) one person appointed by the Conference of Colleges;